 Meaning of the term "Wa" and historical context

-unlike the WA particle or the kanji of the same sound 輪 (wheel, circle) and 和 (peace, harmony), the “wa” we refer to in this article is written like this: 倭.
-This symbol carries with it an outdated idea of inferiority.
-As we all know, diplomatic relations between Japan and China have always been quite irregular, given the nationalist character that each of the nations has always cultivated, almost always aiming at their own interests, needs and objectives within the Asian continent.
-It is believed that the choice of the word “wa” to designate the small East Asian island of that time was exclusive to classical Chinese texts where not only Japan, but other nations were referred to in a pejorative way, often as “barbarians” or things like.
-In the specific case of Japan, they were portrayed as “dwarfs” (kanji meaning).
+Unlike the WA particle or the kanjis with the same sound 輪 (wheel, circle) and 和 (peace, harmony), the "wa" we refer to in this article is written this way: 倭.
+This symbol carries an outdated notion of inferiority.
+As we all know, diplomatic relations between Japan and China have always been quite irregular, considering the nationalist character that each of the nations has always cultivated, aiming almost always at their own interests, needs, and goals within the Asian continent.
+It is believed that the choice of the word "wa" to designate the small island of East Asia at the time was exclusive to classical Chinese texts where not only Japan but other nations were mentioned in a derogatory manner, often as "barbarians" or similar terms.
+In the specific case of Japan, they were portrayed as "dwarfs" (the meaning of the kanji).

 According to the historian Emiliano Unzer Macedo, in his book "History of Japan, an introduction", such reference is taken as originating from the year 82 AD, more specifically in the work Han Shu (which means "History of Han" in Japanese ).
 Still according to Unzer, Chinese historians described the "Kingdom of Wa" as a dispersed and decentralized (or disunified) community.

-No desu, famous online dictionary of the Japanese language, reports that this kanji, from time to time, replaces the kanji 和, often carrying the original meaning of "Japan".
+The jisho.org, a famous online dictionary of the Japanese language, states that this kanji occasionally replaces the kanji 和, often carrying the original meaning of "Japan".
 However, for the purposes of historical understanding, the most common meaning in ancient texts is that of "dwarf" and "inferior".

-Note: If you want to learn more about how to look up kanji in the dictionary, read our article about Jisho by clicking here!
+Note: If you want to learn more about how to look up kanjis in the dictionary, read our article about Jisho by clicking here!

 Finally, it should be noted that “Kingdom of Wa” is already a dated term, which is predominantly present in history books and ancient Chinese chronicles, and it is not advisable to use this terminology nowadays.